GameDriver-io/gdio.unreal_api.doc/gdio.unreal_api/ApiClient/GetObjectRotation.md

 # ApiClient.GetObjectRotation method

-EGet the rotation of an in Game AActor or a USceneComponent as a Vector.
+Get the rotation of an in Game AActor or a USceneComponent as a Vector.

 ```csharp
 public Vector3 GetObjectRotation(string hierarchyPath, int timeout = 10)